For Funders & Investors

 Why Invest in Vinerals Technologies?

-The Problem: Quebec SMEs face a $30K-$250K+ barrier to quality software.
-Montreal agencies charge $100-200/hr CAD (market rate for enterprise quality) - pricing 90% of businesses out of digital transformation.
-This isn't agencies overcharging; it's what professional engineering costs.
-The result?
-A two-tier economy where large corporations get innovation while SMEs fall behind.
+The problem.Québec SMEs face a $30K to $250K wall on quality software.
+Montréal agencies charge $100 to $200 per hour blended (market rate for enterprise calibre work), which prices 90% of businesses out of digital transformation.
+Agencies aren't overcharging.
+That's what good engineering costs.
+The outcome is a two-tier economy where large corporates get innovation while SMEs fall behind.

-The Multiplier Effect: Every dollar invested creates multiple returns:
+The multiplier effect.
+Every dollar invested generates several returns:

-• Client impact: 5-10x cost savings vs traditional agencies ($50K saved per project average)
+• Client impact.
+5× to 10× cost relief vs traditional agencies, around $50K saved per project on average.

-• Job creation: Quality, fair-wage tech jobs in Montreal's social economy
+• Job creation.
+Quality, fair-wage technology jobs created inside Montréal's social economy.

-• Ecosystem strengthening: Proven model other tech co-ops can replicate
+• Ecosystem strengthening.
+A proven model other tech co-ops can replicate.

 Our Funding Model